 The payment banks have certain restrictions as they cannot offer loans and credit cards.
-On top of that, there were multiple regulatory consents and approval to continue operations.
+On top of that, there were multiple regulatory consents and approvals to continue operations.

-The RBI guidelines are not friendly for payments banks, and lack of funds was also one of the reasons that forced Grasim and Idea to discontinue their operations.
+The RBI guidelines are not friendly for payment banks, and lack of funds was also one of the reasons that forced Grasim and Idea to discontinue their operations.

 So, what went wrong with Koinex?

-Koinex’s day-to-day operations struggled as the Indian government could not finalise the regulatory framework for the trading of cryptocurrencies.
+Koinex’s day-to-day operations struggled as the Indian government could not finalize the regulatory framework for the trading of cryptocurrencies.